Nori Shiraishi: Career with dancing group Caos Caos Caos

 In 2010, the formation of 5-member dancing group "Caos Caos Caos" has started.
 On December, they've participated in recording cover song of Ave Maria, which appeared on Giza Studio's Christmas cover album "Christmas Non-Stop Carol".

 In February 2011, "Caos Caos Caos" released major debut single, Tear Drops written by Aika Ohno and arranged by Takeshi Hayama.
 The single provided as an opening theme for anime television series Detective Conan.
 In the intro footage is animated version of Nori dancing and singing refrain of Tear Drops.
 The single debuted at number 60 on the Oricon Weekly Single Chart.

 In April 2011, Caos Caos Caos has released second single Far Away: Aozora Miagete written and arranged by Akihito Tokunaga, the single served as an ending theme for KTV television program Mujack.
 The single debuted at number 176 on the Oricon Weekly Single Chart.

 In August 2011, Nori has released her final single as Caos Caos Caos Let's Stand Up written by Nori herself and arranged by Takeshi Hayama.
 The single wasn't successful and didn't debut on the Oricon Weekly Single Chart.

 Hiatus from music activities and idol group producer

-In March 2017, she has started forming idol group through vocal-dance auditions to purse her upcoming goal of producer.
+In March 2017, she has started forming idol group through vocal-dance auditions to pursue her upcoming goal of producer.

 In January 2018, Nori has resumed music activities by releasing 4 digital singles.
 On 7 February 2018, she announced hiatus from music activities after release of digital album.
 On 14 February, Nori has released her only digital album Noririn Monro.

 In January 2019, she became a main producer to 3-member idol group TAN-SA･SUN.
 During middle March, one of three members has left to focus more on studying and added five more members.
 On 31 March, they've made stage debut on free-live event DFT represents Onto: NeoRock from Kansai.